-The pie chart of the account age distribution should be diversified with less number of new accounts.
+The pie chart of the account age distribution should be diversified with fewer new accounts.
 The older the account, the higher is its credibility.

 3: Followers count of Twitter followers.

-Followers count of your followers proves their authencity.
-If any account has most followers with zero or very less followers of their own, it is most likely a fake account.
+Followers count of your followers proves their authenticity.
+If any account has the most followers with zero or very few followers of their own, it is most likely a fake account.
 A genuine Twitter user will have a decent number of followers but this is not true for a bot account.

 4: Tweets count of Twitter followers